MenoData/Time4J/README.md

 Current state and introduction:
 -------------------------------

-On 2018-01-15, the version v4.34 of Time4J has been finished and released.
-It requires Java-8.
+On 2018-03-07, the version v4.35 of Time4J has been finished and released.
+It requires at least Java-8.
 The older version line v3.x will be continued however and is based on Java 6+7.
 The previous version lines v1.x and v2.x are no longer recommended (due to several backward incompatibilities) and have reached end-of-life.
 Time4J is organized in modules.
 The module **time4j-core** is always necessary.
 Other modules are optional and include:

 - **time4j-olson** contains predefined timezone identifiers as enums, enables parsing of localized timezone names and also offers access to historized data of Sun/Oracle-timezones in Java.
 - **time4j-tzdata** is the timezone repository of Time4J based on the IANA-TZDB